 L-Citrulline is an amino acid component of the urea cycle in the liver (along with arginine and ornithine).
 It is a nonessential amino acid which is commonly consumed as an exercise supplement given its purported benefits as an ergogenic aid.
 Good natural source of L-citrulline is watermelon (from which it was first isolated) especially its rind and some other citrus fruits.
 As a performance-enhancing athletic dietary supplement, it is usually found in two main forms – L-citrulline and citrulline malate (CM).
-L-citrulline is the free version of amino acid citrulline, while citrulline malate has a molecule of malic acid attached to it.

 It has been shown that 4 to 10 grams of citrulline malate is an appropriate dose for improving exercise performance and boosting pre-workout NO levels .
 For reducing blood pressure doses around 3 to 6 grams daily seem to be effective.